What is the Christian Science Sentinel?

 - A one-year print subscription (52 issues) can be purchased for $110.00; individual copies are available at local Christian Science Reading Rooms for $4.25.

-- The online Sentinel is currently free to all users; however, users can only access content published within the last month.
-If you’d like to access all Sentinel content, you can subscribe to our archive collection with JSH-Online.
+- If you’d like to access all Sentinel content, you can subscribe to our archive collection with JSH-Online or try with a free trial (no card required).

 - For information and pricing for JSH-Online, please visit jsh.christianscience.com/subscribe